-- (a) a chargeable variation that is not a s 276E chargeable variation; - (b) a s 276E chargeable variation if no lease variation charge is determined in an LVC determination for the variation.
+- (a) a chargeable variation that is not a s 276E chargeable variation; or - (b) a s 276E chargeable variation if no lease variation charge is determined in an LVC determination for the variation. - (2) In this section:

 consolidated lease means a lease granted during a consolidation involving the surrender of 1 or more nominal rent leases.